vippsas/vipps-solutions/qr-code-print/README.md

 > and that there are no relevant terms and conditions or that the user has
 > accepted any terms and conditions at an earlier stage.

-This means that for printed QR codes there are some alternatives:
+This means that for printed QR codes there are two alternatives:

 * Use a QR code that contains a URL to the merchant's website, and use